Bathroom Remodel Cost NJ: Complete 2026 Pricing Guide — featured image

 What is NOT included: Layout changes, plumbing relocation, heated floors, freestanding tub, custom tile patterns, structural modifications.

-Timeline: 3 - 5 weeks Permits required: Yes — plumbing and electrical sub-permits Best for: Homeowners who want a completely refreshed bathroom without relocating plumbing or making structural changes.
-This scope covers most standard hall bathrooms and secondary bathrooms in NJ homes.
+Timeline: 3 - 5 weeks Permits required: Yes — plumbing and electrical sub-permits Best for: Homeowners who want a clean, code-compliant bathroom without relocating plumbing or making structural changes.
+This scope covers many hall bathrooms, secondary bathrooms, rental-property bathrooms, and pre-sale upgrades in NJ homes.

-A mid-range full remodel goes beyond surface replacement.
-This scope includes upgraded materials, possible layout modifications, premium tile work, and features like curbless showers or heated floors.
-You might convert a tub-shower combo to a walk-in shower, upgrade to a double vanity, or add a niche and bench to the shower.
+A mid-range full remodel with upgrades goes beyond surface replacement.
+This scope includes upgraded materials, possible layout modifications, premium tile work, and features like a curbless shower, heated floors, custom niche, bench, or double vanity.
+You might convert a tub-shower combo to a walk-in shower, upgrade the lighting plan, or build a more comfortable primary bath without going fully luxury.

 What is included: - Semi-custom or custom vanity with premium countertop ($3,000 - $7,000) - Large-format porcelain or natural stone floor tile ($2,000 - $4,500) - Walk-in shower with custom tile, niche, and linear drain ($5,000 - $10,000) - Frameless glass shower enclosure ($1,200 - $3,000) - Premium plumbing fixtures — rain showerhead, handheld wand, thermostatic valve ($1,500 - $4,000) - New toilet — comfort height, elongated ($400 - $1,200) - Updated electrical — new lighting plan, GFCI, exhaust fan ($1,000 - $2,500) - Heated tile floor ($1,500 - $3,500) - Waterproofing system — Schluter or Laticrete ($1,200 - $2,500) - Minor plumbing relocation ($1,500 - $4,000) - Demolition, disposal, and hauling ($2,000 - $3,500) - Drywall repair, cement board, and paint ($1,000 - $2,500) - Permits and inspections ($500 - $1,200)